jentery/508/notes.md

 similarity; it is an experience of the passage or cut that cannot be explained because those formulations upon which our explanations must be grounded . . . are themselves so profoundly without ground" (2003: 92).
 For Moten, description allows us to notice aspects of experience and improvise with the materiality of language, the ontology of which is never stable or frozen.
 For us, perhaps prototypes may operate as suggestive or evocative descriptions, pointing to a gap between history (or attested states of texts) and possibilities (or conjectured states of texts).
 As such, prototyping is not really meant to uncover hidden dimensions of literature and culture or to explain them away.
 It is intended to perform and experiment with the contingencies of difference, and to identify which differences matter, when, and why.
 We'll discuss this later in the term, but I like to think that such an approach involves questioning the surface or face value of texts without relying too heavily (if at all) on suspicion.

+### Wait . . .
+What's a Prototype?

+Let's start with the OED:

+*proto-*: Prefixed to nouns and adjectives with the sense "earliest, original; at an early stage of development, primitive; incipient, potential"

+*type*: etymology is French and Lation, but also Greek (τύπος impression, figure, type, < the root of τύπτειν to beat, strike); early (1500s), it is "[t]hat by which something is symbolized or figured; anything having a symbolical signification; a symbol, emblem"; later (1700s), it is "[a] small rectangular block, usually of metal or wood, having on its upper end a raised letter, figure, or other character, for use in printing"; shortly thereafter (late 1700s/early 1800s), "[a] printed character or characters, or an imitation of these"; and then later (1800s), it becomes "[t]he general form, structure, or character distinguishing a particular kind, group, or class of beings or objects"; importantly, the history of the word suggests an entanglment of technical and conceptual treatments

+And then we have prototype operating primarily as a noun (since the 1500s) or a verb (since the 1800s):

+prototype (1500s): "[t]he first or primary type of a person or thing; an original on which something is modelled or from which it is derived; an exemplar, an archetype"

+prototype (1800s): "[t]o take as a prototype or model; to imitate"

+prototype (1800s): "[i]n early use: to originate, provide with a prototype.
+Now usually: to create a prototype of.
+Also intr.: to act as or create a prototype"

+prototype (1900s): "[i]n model-making: a full-size original of which a model is a representation on a reduced scale"

+prototype (1900s): in electronics, "[a] basic filter network (usually having series and shunt reactances in inverse proportion) with specified cut-off frequencies, from which other networks may be derived to obtain sharper cut-offs, constancy of characteristic impedance with frequency, etc."

+prototype (1900s): "[a] first full-size working version of a new vehicle, machine, etc., of which further improvements may be made; a preliminary version made in small numbers for evaluation, or from which improved or modified versions may be developed"